LovelyManuel/LovelyManuel/README.md

 # Hi There!
 I am Lovely Antoinette M. Manuel

-I'm a BS Information Technology student who is continuously learning and improving my skills.
+I'm a 2nd year BS Information Technology student who is continuously learning and improving my skills.
 I'm always willing to learn more and take on new challenges in the IT field.

 ## 🎓 Education